MENU

 Weather Data

-Kc Data Sets for Turfgrasses
+Kc Datasets for Turfgrasses

 Soils

 Spatial variability of soils causes spatial variability of the water balance.
 Thus, the most common soil types were considered at each location to perform their soil water balances, using a minimum and a maximum soil water holding capacity.
-Soil data was available online from the NRCS Soil Surveys manuscripts for Florida.
+Soil data were available online from the NRCS Soil Surveys manuscripts for Florida.
 Regardless of the year of publication, these manuscripts contain descriptions of the available water holding capacity, which is the parameter needed for the soil water balance.

-The authors wish to thank the Southwest Florida Water Management District (SWFWMD) for funding this research.
+The authors want to thank the Southwest Florida Water Management District (SWFWMD) for funding this research.
 We are also grateful to our four reviewers (K. Migliaccio, C. Martinez, M. McCready, and J. Tichenor) for their valuable comments to the manuscript.

 Figure 3.
 Long-term (1980-2009) mean monthly distribution of the 2-in-10 (80th percentile) and 5-in-10 (50th percentile) net irrigation requirements for Mobile, AL. Error bars represent the standard deviation due to different root zones and soil types across all time.